Kacp3r-g/Hackathon-Zmiana--Climatu/README.md

 I will keep images the same size and avoid makeing one bgger and one smaller.
 I will try get atleast 8 or more images.

+In this image below you can see that i've got all my images and i trained my model and now im going to export my model in tensorflow keras. i will name the image that shows what i've done 'How to export a model'.